PZan/Miscellaneous/PreventAutopilotScreensaver/readme.md

 This PowerShell Application Deployment Toolkit project does the following:

-1. Exits if OOBE is not running (for security reasons)
+1. Exits if OOBE is not running
 2. Downloads and installs the latest x64 installer of Microsoft PowerToys
    - Via Microsoft GitHub repository
    - (we want the Awake tool from PowerToys)